 No, the problem was not my circumstances.
 The problem was in me.

-No amount of changing my circumstances would change it.
 Because even if I did, I would still be there... the constant in every circumstance.

 I was the one that needed to change- not other people, not my circumstances.